 Description of AutoCashPayment on MoneyMakerGroup Forum makes it sound identical to HugeYield and ExpresWealth.
 As AutoCashPayment died after merely two months, What do you think the chances are for HugeYield (and ExpresWealth)?

 If you search for HugeYield on Google, you'll yield several videos and whatnot, including an "official" one from the website itself, linked right there on the front page, by "uwanted2know".

 Search for this "uwanted2know" revealed that this is ID of one Carl Haavaldsen, who seem to reside in Canada.
 Searching a bit more on Carl Haavaldsen leads to his website, uwanted2know.com, and his own phone number and contact info.
 Strangely, there's not a word about HugeYield on there.

 In a different video, Carl Haavaldsen claimed to be co-designers of the HugeYield with Tatiana Toganel (Youtube Link), and claims the owner of HugeYield is Larry Lawrence.

 Further search dug up that Carl Haavaldsen was pushing something else called "UltaMex" along with Tatiana Toganel as well (Youtube Link) as recently as November 2011.

-Researching Tatiana Toganel revealed that she is heavily involved in MLM / Matrix schemes as well, in companies such as ROI Unlimited, Winalite, TVI Express (well known scam), and several other MLM schemes.
-Not as long of history as as often switching as Carl Haavaldsen, for sure, but Tatiana Toganel can't seem to settle down either.
+Researching Tatiana Toganel revealed that she is heavily involved in MLM / Matrix schemes as well, in companies such as ROI Unlimited, Winalite, TVI Express (well-known scam), and several other MLM schemes.
+Not as long of a history as often switching as Carl Haavaldsen, for sure, but Tatiana Toganel can't seem to settle down either.